 It's an average day for HubSpot's Small Business Sales Team.
 BDRs across the sales floor are seeking out prospective customers for HubSpot products.
-The team typically decides to reach out for one of two reasons:
+The team typically decides to reach out to prospects for one of two reasons:

 A prospect has recently taken action on the HubSpot website that indicates interest.